eip-home/eip-headers/draft-eip-headers-definitions.md

 MCD 32 Bits (4 bytes)
 Timestamp (10 bit) | Interface ID (16 bit) | Load (4 bit) | Timeshift (2 bit)

-MCD Stack has variable size. [draft-path-tracing] recommends 36 octets for a MCD of 3 bytes (12 MCDs).
+The MCD Stack has variable size. [draft-path-tracing] recommends 36 octets for a MCD of 3 bytes (12 MCDs).

+In our case, taking into account the alignment requirements, we have the following recommendation.

-In our case, when MCD is 3 bytes, we recommend 13 MCDs for a total of 39 bytes.
+When MCD is 3 bytes, we recommend 13 MCDs for a total of 39 bytes.
 When MCD is 4 bytes, we recommend an even number of MCD, for example 10 for a total of 40 bytes or 12 for a total of 48 bytes.

-### Authenticated mode
+### CPT Authenticated mode

 ~~~
     0                   1                   2                   3